sandra-ab/cairngorms_fire/README.md

 The map viewer pulls from NASA's FIRMS service and is updated regularly.

-This is PERSONAL project and is not affiliated with any organisation.
+This is a PERSONAL project and is not affiliated with any organisation.
 It is still in active development.